 Other support services

-The Library contains useful resources for RHD students on successful RHD study.
+The Library contains useful resources for HDR students on successful HDR study.

 - Doctorates downunder : keys to successful doctoral study in Australia and New Zealand, edited by Carey Denholm and Terry Evans